Three lessons learned from 15 years in social innovation

 When TACSI started, we focused a lot on scaling social innovations.
 We ran a national challenge funding social innovations across Australia, and developed a Radical Redesign team to use design based approaches to develop new social innovations, including Family by Family and Weavers.

 There were some great successes from that work.
-Ten years on, Family by Family is still alive and well in South Australia, and for a brief period was operational in NSW (three years) and UK (one year) with the support of progressive funders.
-Weavers has now been delivered over four countries and 11 sites.
+Fourteen years on, Family by Family is still alive and well in South Australia, and for a brief period was operational in NSW (three years) and UK (one year) with the support of progressive funders.
+Weavers has now been delivered in over four countries and across 20 sites.

-But if we look back over what is now 15 years of work at TACSI, it’s not innovations that have scaled, but practices.
-For example, our work supporting organisations to build their peer-to-peer capability (the practice behind Family by Family and Weavers) has now supported the development of 11 different innovations, in four countries, in areas including palliative care and young parents, as well as the development of long-term strategies to improve the conditions for the uptake of peer-to-peer (for example,.
-SA’s Department of Human Services Peer Workforces strategy).
+But if we look back over what is now 15 years of work at TACSI, it’s not innovations that have scaled, but practices and an understanding of scaled support.
+For example, our work supporting organisations to build their peer-to-peer capability (the peer practice evidenced in innovations like Family by Family and Weavers) has now supported the development of 11 different innovations, in four countries, in areas including palliative care and young parents, as well as the development of long-term strategies to improve the conditions for the uptake of peer-to-peer (for example, SA’s Department of Human Services Peer Workforces strategy).

 LESSON 3